 In this connection, another story is about the waterfall in the north.
-It is said that Shivaji was sleeping here while his jatas were stationed in the north.
+It is said that Shivaji was sleeping here while his jotas were stationed in the north.
 At that time, the Ganges flowing through his Jata or hair was falling from this cliff.
 Today it is called Sevtikhola.

 The river, which is the pillar of the pilgrimage, is also named Shiv Ganga.
 This area is still called Shivajata.
 Here, pilgrims come from far away to bathe.
-It is said that the Pandavas took gold from this place for the expense of the Rajasuya Yagya.
+It is said that the Pandavas took gold from this place at the expense of the Rajasuya Yagya.

-Later, all the treasures they had taken buried here before ascending to heaven.
+Later, all the treasures they had taken were buried here before ascending to heaven.
 Another popular saying is that the Pandavas came to this holy place of Pindeshwar and performed the famous Rajusuya Yagya.
-Since the fire of the sacrifice has melted the gold, Bhimasen had brought the clay from khandbari and pour on top.
+Since the fire of the sacrifice has melted the gold, Bhimasen brought the clay from khandbari and pour on top.